 4. Exercising: Getting your body moving is one of the best things you can do to help you sleep.
 Exercise anytime, as long as it doesn’t cut into your shuteye.

 5. Nighttime beverages: Avoid drinking caffeinated drinks such as coffee, tea and soft drinks after noon.
 Caffeine-free herbal tea or warm milk are great options prior to nestling into your sheets.

-Available in a bedside diffuser, bedroom mist, bedroom diffuser, or bedding refresher, the Febreze Sleep Serenity collection eliminates odours and fills the bedroom with long lasting, relaxing scents that don’t overpower the room.
+Available in a bedside diffuser, bedroom mist, bedroom diffuser, or bedding refresher, the Febreeze Sleep Serenity collection eliminates odours and fills the bedroom with long lasting, relaxing scents that don’t overpower the room.
+Happy sleeping!

 People wonder if it is really that important to encourage babies to sleep on their backs.
 Many hate to be swaddled and tend to flail and scream unless they are snuggled onto their tummy.
 Unfortunately, babies are safer on their backs.
 Ugh.
 But are there tips to encourage babies to sleep on their backs?
 Yes.
 We’ve come up with a few..

 1. Always put a baby to sleep on their back.
 Keep flipping them over if they turn.

 2. Pillows or rolled up swaddling blankets on either side can go far towards keeping them stationary.

 3. Sometimes an indented or v-shaped pillow works wonders when they are tiny.